-New educators want to do the right thing - and a helping hand is what is needed.
-40 million Americans have student loan debt.
-More student loans are in delinquency than mortgages, credit cards, and auto loans.
-Studies show seven out of 10 college graduates left school owing an average of $29,400 each in student loans as the average cost of a four-year public university education jumps from approximately $9,000 per year as little as 10 years ago to to nearly $22,000 per semester.
+New educators want to do the right thing and WVEA wants to do right by aspiring teachers.
+We're here to help with resources and support.
+After all, 40 million Americans have student loan debt.
+Studies show seven out of 10 college graduates owe an average of $29,400 each in student loans as the average cost of a four-year public university education jumps from approximately $9,000 per year as little as 10 years ago to to nearly $22,000 per semester.

 Income Based Repayment ties the size of your monthly loan payment to your income and family size.
-Learn more at nea.org/home/60700.htm.
+Learn more here.

 Public Service Loan Forgiveness

 You may qualify for public service loan forgiveness after 10 years or 120 qualifying payments.
 Got questions?
-Read the FAQs: nea.org/ home/60605.htm.
+Learn more here.

 What are the biggest things educators don’t know about their loans?

 Many federal student loan borrowers (including educators) do not know what type of federal student loan(s) they possess.
 Loan type is important because it can determine a borrower’s eligibility to enroll in federal loan forgiveness programs.
 Borrowers typically have Direct Loans, Federal Family Education Loans (FFEL), and Perkins Loans.
 While the federal government no longer originates FFEL loans, many borrowers still have FFEL loans, which include Stafford loans.

 Don’t consolidate your federal student loans until you understand what types of loans you own.
 Once you do, and understand which loan forgiveness programs you are eligible for (or not eligible for) based on your existing loan types, you can determine whether loan consolidation is right for you.

 What are the top three things members should do if they want to reduce their student loan payments: